yurigurlie207/household-task-manager-rails/README.md

 10/29/20
 Decided to work with user sign up first, since the user info isn't saving into the database through my developer auth.
-- Get Signup to work first
+Got Signup to work first/logout working

--
+10/30/20
+Let's get signin to work.
+Then I can continue to work on developer/Git Hub Auth.